RuthAShaffer/Dynamic-Visualization-of-Collective-Memory-of-WWII/README.md

 Ruth Shaffer

-For use by research team exploring Collective Memory of WWII.
+For use by research team exploring Collective Memory of World War II.

-- Creates website for dynamic visualizations of Collective Memory event data for 11 countries.
+- Creates a website for dynamic visualizations of Collective Memory event data for 11 countries.
 - Pulls data from MySQL database
 - Graphs data with Chart.js